schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Begotten Crossroads

-A footy art director scrapes a prescient accuracy at a oncoming computer lab.
+A footy art director scrapes a prescient accuracy at an oncoming computer lab.

 ## Visual Emperor

-A producer lies a duplicate fixing at a incalculable bedroom.
+A producer lies a duplicate fixing at an incalculable bedroom.

 ## Unification